illumitacit/policies/content/privacy.md

 *Last updated: April 6th, 2023*

 The privacy of your data — and it is your data, not ours! — is a big deal to us.
 In this policy, we lay out:

-- what data we collect and why
+* what data we collect and why
-- how your data is handled
+* how your data is handled
-- and your rights with respect to your data.
+* and your rights with respect to your data.

 We promise we will not sell your data.
 Never have.
 Never will.

+We may update this policy as needed to comply with relevant regulations and reflect any new practices.
+You can view a history of the changes to our policies [on GitHub](https://github.com/illumitacit/policies/commits/main/content/privacy.md).
+Whenever we make a significant change to our policies, we will refresh the date at the top of this page and take any other appropriate steps to notify users.

 ## What We Collect and Why